-Project planning is, according to many PM experts, a crucial step that follows project initiation and precedes its execution.
+Project planning is a crucial step that follows project initiation and precedes its execution.
 When working on project management planning, you get to define all the available resources, potential pitfalls and risks, scope, deliverables, timing, costs, and any other component that can impact project success.
 It basically helps you disassemble the upcoming project into stages, getting a clear look at future needs and setting a project baseline.
 The latter is something of a reference center you can check anytime to see if your project is meeting the initial planning.

 With a clear project plan at hand, you can always compare your actual progress with initial calculations and be sure to finish everything on time and within budget.
 Instead of “figuring something out” when the project is already running, you can take the driver’s seat from the get-go.
 Here is why you don’t want to miss this chance.

 The importance of project planning